The Liberty Dollar Seizure

 As an example of a competing “currency”, my father is a self-employed architect and a member of a bartering group in the Chicago area.
 The bartering group acts more as a network of producers than anything else, but instead of bartering services directly, they have a system of trade “credits” tracked by the barter service itself.
 Thus, he can design a home addition in exchange for “trade dollars”, and then use those “trade dollars” at another business within the network.

 This differs from the ALD in that trade dollars are expected to only be accepted by businesses who are members of the trade exchange, and are not interchangeable with FRN’s.
 Thus, much like competing national currencies, a business can accept FRN’s and also accept trade dollars, but their prices for a good or service might be substantially different based on the currency used.
 If a member of the exchange wanted to divest of their trade dollar holdings by selling them, the exchange rate would be determined by buyer and seller, establishing a market price, rather than a rate demanded by the trade group itself (which is what the ALD attempts to do).
+When it comes to getting the best possible rate of exchange, it’s worth knowing that transferwise is one of the better alternatives on offer that provide online transfer services.

 A competing currency must not be interchangeable with FRN’s, which is the fiction that the Liberty Dollar creators try to uphold.
 Thus, the ALD becomes a method for them to sell silver at a profit while their associates or merchants work to defraud businesses by offering silver worth less (in FRN terms) for goods that are priced in FRN terms.
 At each level, it appears to have a cut of profit, as all multi-level marketing schemes do, and at the bottom of the scale, those who receive ALD’s as a “face value” equivalent to FRN’s are being shafted.